IHE/ITI.sIPS/README.md

 ## Scope of work

-Given the above points, what should we include in aIPS?
+Given the above points, what should we include in sIPS?
 Minimally what is needed can be said in about 10 pages or less.
 I am willing to author an Implementation Guide that meets a defined and demanded need.
 I expect a very small IG that simply hooks HL7 IPS to IHE Document Sharing (XDS, XCA, XDR, XDM, MHD, MHDS), using existing Content Creator / Content Consumer actors that already support this binding.

 I propose that this focus on the [FHIR-Document encoding of IPS](http://hl7.org/fhir/uv/ips/).
 There is a [CDA encoding](https://art-decor.org/art-decor/decor-project--hl7ips-), but there is less market demand for that.
 With the FHIR IG we can have our IG depend-on the FHIR IPS to create a stronger linkage and provide us access to the profiles and examples in the HL7 IPS.